 We now need to relate the three component items created earlier with this new product item.
 But first it is necessary to create the ‘association type’ (i.e. relationship type).

-Go to Catalog Designer > Association Types, then click Search in the Search Criteria panel.
+Go to Technical Configuration > Association Type, then click Search in the Search Criteria panel.

 In the Result screen underneath, click the Add button at the bottom.
 (Once again, you may have to scroll down to see this button).